CONNECTICUT DROWNING ACCIDENT ATTORNEY|11 KEY DROWNING QUESTIONS

 11) Will you be the attorney taking my case to court if it goes to trial or will you refer my case to a trial attorney?

 We are trial attorneys and we will be taking your drowning case to trial if that’s required.
-Many firms handle your case until trial and then have a trial firm such as Bartlett Legal Group bring the case to court.
+Many firms handle your case until trial and then have a trial firm such as Bartlett & Grippe bring the case to court.
 An attorney that has worked on your case from the beginning is far more familiar with the case details than someone that is handed the case before trial.

 Dawn Andalora v.
 Joseph Falanga